pouchdb-community/pouchdb-quick-search/README.md

 If you need prefix search (e.g. for autocompletion), then just use PouchDB itself.
 The `allDocs()` and `query()` APIs plus `startkey` should give you everything you need for prefix lookup.

-The underlying tokenization/stemming/stopword engine is [Lunr][].
-If you'd like to see support for other languages than English, please file an issue in that repo.
+The underlying tokenization/stemming/stopword engine is [Lunr][], which is optimized for English text, using a variant of the [Porter stemmer](http://tartarus.org/~martin/PorterStemmer/index.html).
+To optimize for other languages, check out [lunr-languages](https://github.com/MihaiValentin/lunr-languages) and see instructions below for the `language` option.

 Usage
 --------